MicrosoftDocs/architecture-center/docs/cloud-adoption/getting-started/migrate.md

 The effort to realize the desired business outcomes may trigger slight changes to the culture of IT, and to some degree the culture of the business.
 The following are a few common cultural changes seen in this process:

-- The IT team is likely to adopt new skills to support workloads in the cloud
+- The IT team is likely to adopt new skills to support workloads in the cloud.
-- Execution of a cloud migration encourages iterative or agile approaches
+- Execution of a cloud migration encourages iterative or agile approaches.
-- Inclusion of cloud governance also tends to inspire DevOps approaches
+- Inclusion of cloud governance also tends to inspire DevOps approaches.
-- Creation of a Cloud Strategy team can lead to tighter integration between business and IT leaders
+- Creation of a Cloud Strategy team can lead to tighter integration between business and IT leaders.
-- Collectively, these changes tend to lead to business and IT agility
+- Collectively, these changes tend to lead to business and IT agility.

 Cultural change is not a goal of cloud migration or the Cloud Adoption Framework, but it is a commonly experienced outcome.
 Cultural changes are not directly guided, instead subtle changes to the culture are embedded in the suggested process improvements and approaches throughout the guidance.